Hitta/.github/CODE_OF_CONDUCT.md

 Keep things efficient by saving particular questions for meetings, or Slack conversations, so as to cut down on disrupting your colleagues during work hours.

-## Giving and Receiving Feedback
+## Giving & Receiving Feedback
 Give constructive feedback without being judgmental or impatient.
 When helping a colleague, take time to show them how to perform a task, and answer questions.
 A positive attitude and proactive response will create a hospitable learning environment that benefits everyone.

 ## Enactment
-If your behavior is problematic for a colleague, work with the other party to fix the situation.
+If you find a behavior to be problematic, then try to work with the other party to fix the situation.
 A mistake is a chance to learn and teach.
 Use the opportunity to better the company and team.
 Openness to change is crucial to a productive workplace.

 Enforcement of the Code of Conduct is essential.
 Individuals should feel empowered to call out violations publicly or privately.
 For repeated, more severe, or unresolved violations that cannot be resolved, upper management should be consulted.